EbookFoundation/thoth-wiki/Thoth_Works.md

 Select whether the contribution is main contribution from the dropdown list.
 Main contributions are represented on the [[Catalogue|Thoth_Catalogue]] page.

 ### Contribution Ordinal
-Integer determining the order in which contributions are listed.
+Integer determining the order in which contributions are listed, start with `1`.

+Once a Contribution has been entered, you can also add one or more institutional Affiliations per Contrubition.
+As with Funders (see below) Affiliations are drawn from the [[Institutions|Thoth_Institutions]] table.
+Search for the Institution affiliated with the Contribution, to which you can also add a Position and Affiliation Ordinal, which determines the order in which the affiliations are listed.

 ## Publications